Murder of Cynthia Gastelle

 Cynthia "Cindy" Gastelle (September 4, 1961 – c.
 April 1980) was a formerly unidentified American murder victim who disappeared on April 3, 1980.
-Her body was found two years later, but remained unidentified for 30 years before matching of mitochondrial DNA entered into the national DNA database provided her identity.
+Her body was found two years later, but remained unidentified for 30 years before the matching of mitochondrial DNA entered into the national DNA database provided her identity.

 Circumstances

 Cynthia Gastelle, a recent high school graduate, was last seen heading to a job interview at a deli in Takoma Park, Maryland.
 She had left home around 10:30 and had boarded a Ride On bus to Silver Spring, according to her brother Peter Gastelle.
 Though Cynthia Gastelle was supposed to go to two job interviews, she only arrived at one of them.
 Gastelle never returned home that day.
-She had run away twice before, and had also attempted unsuccessfully to change her identity, so her family waited a few days before reporting her missing.
-However, her family gave no indication that she was currently in trouble at the time of her disappearance.
+She had run away twice before and had also attempted unsuccessfully to change her identity, so her family waited a few days before reporting her missing.
+However, her family did not indicate that she was currently in trouble at the time of her disappearance.

-Gastelle's skeletal remains were found by a hiker approximately 45 mi from her Takoma Park home on February 11, 1982, upon Bull Run Mountain in Haymarket, Virginia; they were located on private property in what was then a secluded wooded area, nearly a mile off of U.S. Route 15.
+Gastelle's skeletal remains were found by a hiker approximately 45 mi from her Takoma Park home on February 11, 1982, upon Bull Run Mountain in Haymarket, Virginia; they were located on private property in what was then a secluded wooded area, nearly a mile off U.S. Route 15.
 At the time, forensic technology was not advanced enough for investigators to determine how the unidentified remains had gotten there or if it was a homicide.
 However, the case is now being investigated as a homicide after recent examinations revealed the decedent had sustained injuries consistent with stabbing.
-Apparently, the skeleton had clothing on it which could have been recognized by Gastelle's family.
+The skeleton had clothing on it, which could have been recognized by Gastelle's family.
 However, the Prince William County Police Department was unaware that Gastelle was missing, so they never contacted the Takoma Park Police Department.
-The remains eventually became a Jane Doe.
+The remains eventually became Jane Doe.